quenio/ATN/README.md

 ## Contexts

-In ATN, the context is where types, constants and assertions are defined.
+In ATN, a context is where types, constants and assertions are defined.

 A context cannot have any contradictions among its definitions.